DanielTakeshi/Paper_Notes/miscellaneous/Autonomous_Multilateral_Debridement_with_the_Raven_Surgical_Robot.md

 > damaged tissue fragments to allow the remaining healthy tissue to heal.

 OK, got it.
-In fact, the actual introduction of "debridement" (for robot surgery, that is!) seems to be novel.
+In fact, the actual introduction of "debridement" (for robot surgery, that is) seems to be novel.
 Note that as the title implies, this is *not* with the dVRK, but with another robot.
-However, it looks quite similar in design ... what is the difference?
+However, it looks quite similar in design ... and I've been told that they're similar (and that the dVRK is in some way better).
 They say that Raven's main challenge is *state estimation*, which I interpret as "does the robot really know where its arms/joints/grippers are located?"
 I assume dVRK has the same problem.
 Yeah, it's all about uncertainty.
+See Mahler et al (2014) about another paper which tries to accurately calibrate the Raven robot, like what I'm trying to do for the dVRK.

 Their contributions also include the first reliable autonomous robot performance using Raven.
 Another thing to know is that Raven is "multilateral" meaning that